mrWheel/YAPP_Box/README.md

 ---

 I have done my best but it can probably be done simpler.
-So, if you think you can help please contact me or make a Pull request.
+So, if you think you can help please contact me or make a Merge Request.

 ## TO DO